feophan/tenguesta_ngoldorinwa/docs/syntx/pro.md

 !!! note
 	A distinction should thus be maintained between 'reflexive pronouns' (a morphological category, referring to a specific type of pronoun, `inse`, etc.) and 'pronouns used in reflexive constructions' (a syntactic phenomenon).
 While reflexive pronouns always express reflexivity, reflexivity is not always necessarily marked by the use of a reflexive pronoun.

+!!! attention "To-Do"
+	Go through PE22/94 in case there are some missed details.

 ### Pronouns Used as Direct and Indirect Reflexives